-Famous as the ‘Mountain Fortress of the Gods’, Bhutan is a small landlocked nation nestled in the mighty Himalayas of South Asia.
+Famous as the ‘Mountain Fortress of the Gods,’ Bhutan is a small landlocked nation nestled in the mighty Himalayas of South Asia.
 Lanced by some deep ravines, the country is beautifully decorated by diverse flora and fauna.
-From dozens of spirited monuments to idyllic landmarks, Bhutan has lot more to offer.
+From dozens of spirited monuments to idyllic landmarks, Bhutan has a lot more to offer.

 Grand Cultural Tour of Bhutan begins with a scenic flight to the historic town of Paro.
 Drive to the enthralling Thimphu valley, home to over a hundred thousand locals, including Bhutan's Royal family.
 Take a quick walk in the city and observe the Bhutanese culture and lifestyle closely.

 Visit the renowned King’s Memorial Chorten and get a real taste of medieval Bhutanese architecture.
 The splendid white stupa's view with the glistening shrine symbolizes world peace and definitely worth the visit.
 Discover the exotic collection of paintings, sculptures, and handicrafts unique to Bhutan at the School of Arts.
 Popularly known as ‘The Painting School,’ the school is the best learning place about Bhutan's notable thirteen distinctive art forms for painting enthusiasts.